Associate Professor of Economics

 Sven Feldmann is Associate Professor of Economics at Melbourne Business School.

-He received his PhD in Economics and Government from Harvard University, and taught at the Kellogg School of Management at Northwestern University and the University of Chicago before joining Melbourne Business School in 2008.
-He has been a visiting professor at Stanford Graduate School of Business and visiting research professor at INSEAD (Fontainebleau and Singapore campuses).
+Sven received his PhD in Economics and Government from Harvard University.
+Before joining Melbourne Business School, he taught at Kellogg School of Management (Northwestern University) and at the University of Chicago.
+He has been a visiting professor at the Stanford University Graduate School of Business, at INSEAD (Fontainebleau and Singapore campuses), and at the University of California Los Angeles's Anderson School of Management.

-Sven has consulted for companies and public sector institutions in Australia including Rio Tinto, Frontier Economics, Freehills, and local government on issues of market access regulation, contract negotiations, pricing strategy, and market design.
+Sven has consulted for companies and public sector institutions in Australia including Rio Tinto, Frontier Economics, Freehills, and local government on issues including market access regulation, contract negotiations, pricing strategy, market entry, and market design.

 ‘Lobbying legislatures’, Bennedsen, M & Feldmann, S, August 2002, Journal of Political Economy, vol. 110, no. 4, pp. 919–946.